 Bill Would Require State Offices Occupying Prime Waterfront Real Estate to Relocate

-Assemblyman Reed Gusciora officially introduced legislation on Monday to help spark revitalization in Trenton by relocating state offices currently occupying prime waterfront real estate in order to pave the way for private investments in more visitor-friendly attractions.
+(TRENTON) – Legislation sponsored by Assemblyman Reed Gusciora to help spark revitalization in Trenton by relocating state offices currently occupying prime waterfront real estate in order to pave the way for private investments in more visitor-friendly attractions was approved by an Assembly panel on Thursday.

-Specifically, Gusciora’s bill (A-4409) would require any state department or agency with offices located between 100 – 400 Riverview Plaza in Trenton to relocate to a more appropriate location suitable to its needs within the confines of the capitol city.
+Gusciora’s bill (A-4409) would require any state department or agency with offices located at 100 – 400 Riverview Plaza in Trenton to relocate to a more appropriate location suitable to its needs within the confines of the capitol city.

 Gusciora stressed that the bill takes a pragmatic approach to redeveloping the area and would not simply force state offices out and leave the buildings vacant, but instead require that prospective developers are lined up first.